Health and environmental impact of the petroleum industry: Substitution of other energy sources

-Alternatives to petroleum can include using other “cleaner” energy sources such as renewable energy, natural gas or biodiesel.
+Alternatives to petroleum can include using other "cleaner" energy sources such as renewable energy, nuclear power, natural gas or biodiesel.
 Some of the alternatives have their strengths and limitations that might impact on the possibility of adopting them in the future.

 Using corn-based ethanol might be an alternative to using petroleum.
 However, studies that concluded that corn-based ethanol uses less net energy do not factor in the co-products of production.
 Current corn-ethanol technologies are much less petroleum intensive than gasoline however have the GHG emission levels similar to gasoline.
 The literature is mainly unclear what the GHG emission changes would be by adopting corn-based ethanol for biodiesel.
 Some studies report a 20% increase in GHG emissions and some report a 32% decrease.
 However, the actual number might be a 13% decrease in GHG emissions which is not a significant decrease.
 The future of biodiesel might be adopting cellulose ethanol technology to produce biodiesel as that technology will contribute to a decrease in emissions.

 Renewable energy alternatives also exist.
 These include solar energy, wind energy, geothermal and hydroelectricity as well as other sources.
 These sources are said to have much lower emissions, and almost minimal secondary by products.
 The production of renewable energy is projected to grow in nearly every region in the World.
 Natural gas is also seen as a potential alternative to oil.
 Natural gas is much cleaner than oil in terms of emissions.
 However natural gas has its limitation in terms of mass production.
 For example, in order to switch from crude oil to natural gas there are technical and network changes that need to occur before the implementation can be complete.
 Two possible strategies are to first develop the end use technology first or second is to completely change the fuel infrastructure.